BenWatson2000/tech-toolbox/README.md

 - [Jupyter Notebook](https://jupyter.org/) - An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 - [Microsoft Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/): A fast, easy, and collaborative Apache Spark-based analytics platform designed to help you process big data and build AI solutions.
+- [Neo4j](https://neo4j.com/): A graph database that enables users to store, manage, and analyze data relationships with high performance and scalability.
+- [Google Colab](https://colab.research.google.com/): A cloud-based Jupyter notebook environment that allows users to run Python code, including machine learning code, using free GPU and TPU resources.
 - [NumPy](https://numpy.org/) - A library for the Python programming language that provides support for large, multi-dimensional arrays and matrices, as well as a range of mathematical functions.
 - [Pandas](https://pandas.pydata.org/) - A library for the Python programming language that provides support for data analysis, manipulation, and visualization.
 - [Scikit-learn](https://scikit-learn.org/) - A library for the Python programming language that provides tools for data mining and analysis, including regression, classification, clustering, and more.